 Stick goes in the mouth — pulls a long string of maple taffy.
 First contact: cold from the snow-residue, sticky from the cooling syrup.
 Then the maple flavor hits — concentrated, deep, with the unmistakable Quebec sugar-shack note.
 The taffy stretches like chewing gum but eventually breaks into a sweet bolus.
 Cold air, hot taffy, the contrast is the experience.
 One per person; more would be too much.

-Soft-ball stage (113°C) is the precise sugar-crystallization point where syrup becomes pliable-but-not-brittle when cooled.
+Soft-ball stage (about 113°C) is the precise sugar-crystallization point where syrup becomes pliable-but-not-brittle when cooled.
 Cooler than this and it stays liquid; hotter and it becomes hard candy.
 The snow's massive cold mass causes instant thermal shock, vitrifying the syrup into amorphous chewy form rather than letting it crystallize into hard sugar.
 The 10-second wait before rolling is what allows the syrup to set just enough to hold shape on the stick.

 Variations